 How many amps does a ceiling fan use?

 The basic formula for how to calculate ceiling fan power use in Amperes (Amps, also written as “A”).
-To find out how many Amps a fan is using, we divide the measured power use in Watts by the voltage powering the fan (in Volts).
-This tells us how many amps of electric current are used.
+To find out how many Amps a fan is using, we can easily get a fairly accurate number if we know the power (watts) and voltage it’s using.
+Since fans are “inductive” motors, it gets slightly more complicated, as we need to use a power factory.

-It’s actually very simple to find out how many amps a ceiling fan uses.
-The most important thing is to know how much power, in Watts, the fan uses.
+It’s not hard to find out how many amps a ceiling fan uses.
+The most important thing is to know how much power, in Watts, the fan uses and the voltage it uses too.
+In most homes, that’s around 120 volts (V).

-As you can see, even on the highest speed a typical ceiling fan uses less than 1/2 amp of current.
-That’s a far less than you might expect.
-In fact that’s a tiny fraction of what electrical devices like heaters use (they often use 10-20 amps or more!).
+As you can see, even on the highest speed a typical ceiling fan uses less than 1 amp of current.
+That’s a lot less than you might expect!
+(Note: This table shows the fan used with the light bulbs turned off)

-Note that these are approximate numbers but your fan should have similar numbers.
-Even if the voltage to your ceiling is a bit less than 120V AC, the results will still be very close.
+These are rough numbers but most typical ceiling fans should be very close too.
+Even if the voltage to your ceiling is a bit less than 120V AC, the results will still be in the ballpark as well.

 Ceiling fan vs AC comparison